xmatters/xm-labs-xMatters-By-Phone/README.md

 6. Twilio Function __xm_confirm__ is initiated.
-    - Handles the case that user want to re-record the message.
+    - Handles the case where user wants to re-record the message.
     - Moves the script to the next function if the user is happy with the recording.

   ```